lsst-dm/dmtn-030/_homepage-view.rst

 Frameworks section
 ------------------

-To bridge high level usage documentation to low-level API references, we realized that frameworks are an ideal platform to *introduce* implementation details.
+To bridge high level usage documentation to low-level API references, we realized that frameworks are an ideal platform for introducing and framing implementation documentation.
 Frameworks are collections of modules (possibly crossing EUPS packages) that implement functionality.
 Examples of frameworks are: